Won’t Start

-This step-by-step repair guide walks you through fixing won’t start on your Maytag MEDC465HW (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through how to fix the won’t start issue on your Maytag MEDC465HW (Electric) dryer.
+With the right tools and parts, you can complete this repair in just a couple of hours and save yourself from a service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-This issue is most commonly caused by a worn door switch, a failed start switch, a burned-out thermal fuse, or a faulty drive motor — all components that degrade with regular use over time.
+Typically, this issue is caused by a worn door switch, a failed start switch, a blown thermal fuse, or a faulty drive motor — all components that can wear out over time with regular use.

 - Unplug the dryer from the power outlet before starting any repair — never work on a live appliance.